-We have created a decision support tool that can be used by educators across primary, secondary and tertiary education levels, to help them retrieve and utilise various food education tools and strategies, based on defined criteria selected by educators.
+We have created a decision support tool, called Database for Educators: Choices for Incorporating Food (DECIFood), that can be used by educators across primary, secondary and tertiary education levels, to help them retrieve and utilise various food education tools and strategies, based on defined criteria selected by educators.
 These tools and strategies focus on various food topics.

 In 2019, we gathered over 350 tools from countries across Europe (UK, Italy, Israel, Iceland, Finland, Spain and Poland), and tested the support tool with educators in the UK and Poland.
-Currently, the decision model includes tools from Italy, UK, Poland and Israel and in 2020 we will be adding the remaining tools from Spain, Finland and Iceland.
-The decision support tool will soon be openly available for educators soon.
+In 2020, we added the remaining tools from Spain, Finland and Iceland.
+The user-friendly DECIFood tool will be hosted by QUB.
+Access the DECIFood tool here

 Project Leadership: Paul Bereton, Queen’s University Belfast